CodingGagan/markdown_test/troubleshooting/prometheus.md

-Running a Query in Kubecost-Bundled Prometheus
+Running a Query in nOps-Bundled Prometheus
 ==============================================

 ## Step 1: Connect to Prometheus

-Here is an example command to connect if you've installed Kubecost in the kubecost namespace:
+Here is an example command to connect if you've installed nOps in the nOps namespace:

 ```
-kubectl port-forward -n kubecost service/kubecost-prometheus-server 9003:80
+kubectl port-forward -n nOps service/nOps-prometheus-server 9003:80
 ```

 ## Step 2: Visit Prometheus UI